When to Apply

 - If your SAR is incorrect or additional information is needed, go to fafsa.ed.gov to make corrections.
 Once you sign into fafsa.ed.gov, you can select "Make FAFSA Corrections."

 - If selected by the Department of Education for verification you must submit appropriate income tax transcripts from the IRS and download the appropriate Verification Worksheet.
-The Department of Education randomly selects students and you may be required to verify such items as Child Support Paid, SNAP benefits (Supplemental Nutrition Assistance Program), high school graduation or equivalent, and identity.
+The Department of Education selects students and you may be required to verify such items as income, family size, high school graduation or equivalent, and identity.

 - Access your financial aid on the student portal at sunysuffolk.edu.
 Students offered federal work-study or a federal Direct Student loan must accept or decline on the student portal, sunysuffolk.edu.
-Select "MySCCC" and then choose Financial Aid.
+Select "MySuffolk County Community College" and then choose Financial Aid.
 There you will find your financial aid status.
 Select "Accept Award Offer."

-- If your award offer does not include a student loan and you wish to borrow funds for your education, complete the Student Loan Request/Adjustment Form and submit to your campus financial aid office.
+- If your award offer does not include a student loan and you wish to borrow funds for your education, complete the Student Loan Request and Adjustment Form and submit to your campus financial aid office.

-- First time borrowers must complete an entrance interview at studentloans.gov.
+- First time borrowers must complete an entrance interview at studentaid.gov.

-- If you were awarded a loan your must sign your electronic Master Promissory Note (e-MPN) at studentloans.gov.
+- If you were awarded a loan you must sign an electronic Master Promissory Note (e-MPN) at studentaid.gov.

 - You must sign the e-MPN before the Department of Education can release your funds.
-You will need to sign the e-MPN using your Federal Pin Number.
+You will need to sign the e-MPN using your FSA ID and password.

-- The Department of Education will send you a loan disclosure notice which indicates your loan approval and or denial as well as the type of loan and amount.
+- The Department of Education will send you a loan disclosure notice which will include your loan approval and or denial, the amount of your loans(s), and they type of loan borrowed.

 - Loans will not be deducted from your tuition bill until the above steps are taken.
 It is recommended that you complete these steps before June 30th for the fall semester and December 10th for the spring semester.